AnshuOishik/HGC/README.md

 ## Supported File Formats

-- Genome main domian of raw sequence files, FASTA/Q and Multi-FASTA
+- Genome main domian of raw sequence, FASTA/Q and Multi-FASTA files

-## OptK-mer: Optimal k-mer Length
+## OptKMer: Optimal k-mer Length
-The OptK-mer algorithm used the randomization method to determine the ideal k-mer length.
-HGC uses the ideal k-mer length discovered using OptK-mer to compress the particular sequence.
+The OptKMer algorithm used the randomization method to determine the ideal k-mer length.
+HGC uses the ideal k-mer length discovered using OptKMer to compress the particular sequence.

 ## Compilation Command